STMicroelectronics/trusted-firmware-m/docs/stm/technical/initlevel.rst

 ``EARLY``:

    Used very early in the boot process, no dependencies with system service.
-   Can be depend of previous component initialization (ex: debug console).
+   Can be depend on previous component initialization (ex: debug console).

 ``PRE_CORE``: